-Changes in Assumptions - Starting with measurement date September 30, 2018, assumed rates of mortality were amended to adopt the Pub-2010 Public Retirement Plan Mortality Tables for General Employees.
+Changes in Assumptions - Starting with measurement date September 30, 2022, a depletion date projection as of that date was performed.
+The results of this projection decreased the discount rate from 6.75 to 6.64 percent.
+Starting with measurement date September 30, 2018, assumed rates of mortality were amended to adopt the Pub-2010 Public Retirement Plan Mortality Tables for General Employees.
 Starting from FY 2017, the discount rate decreased from 7.00 to 6.75 percent.
 There were no significant changes in assumptions for other fiscal years.